-Peace Partnership would like to invite you, your friends, and family to create a Package for our 2021 Silent Auction.
+Peace Partnership would like to invite you, your friends, family, or small group to create a package for our 2021 Silent Auction.
 Your package will help us raise funds so we can continue to help those in need, by providing quality mental health care at affordable rates to an underserved community.
 We are also accepting other new donated items for our silent auction.

 How Do I Make A Silent Auction Package?